the-m3chanic/bi0s-stuff/writeups/tasks/isitnot/README.md

 One catch tho, I was only allowed to use [GDB](https://ctf101.org/reverse-engineering/what-is-gdb/) to solve this challenge.

 After running through the program a couple of times, I quickly realised the `strcmp` function being used was not actually the library function (I'll get to this part in a bit)
 Stepping into the function lets us take a closer look at what it might be doing.
-Reading the disassembly, we can observe the following:
+Reading the disassembly, we can observe the following: <br>
 ![screenshot](./screenshot)

 This is repeated 15 times.
 Essentially, its a byte by byte `rol` operation on our input.